usc-isi-i2/forecast-argument/README.md

 ## Reproducing results

 1. Augmenting the dataset
-The augmenting script, `augment.py` requires three input arguments: the input csv file, the output directory and an optional boolean argument which determines if a similar quality argument is to be sampled or not.
+The augmenting script, `augment.py` requires three input arguments: the input csv file, the output directory and an optional boolean argument which determines if a similar quality argument is to be sampled.
 Sampling a similar quality argument requires labels so this must not be used for testing splits.
 ```bash
 python3 augment.py --input_file="path/to/csv" \
                     --output_dir="path/to/output_dir" \